LukeThornton92/Milestone-Project-1-OTP/README.md

 The gallery as seen on desktop with the mouse not hovering over an image.
 <img src="assets/images/Gallerynohover.png">

-The gallery as seen on desktop witht the mouse hovering over an image
+The gallery as seen on desktop with the mouse hovering over an image
 <img src="assets/images/Galleryhover.png">

 The gallery was something I was very conscious can make or break a bands website and I wanted it to be a highlight of the website, knowing a lot of traffic would be visiting the site to see photos of the band at shows.